TIY-Austin-Front-End-Engineering/Curriculum/notes/day-01/README.md

 ## Notes
 - Who am I?
 - Who are you?
-- What can you from the course?
+- What can you expect from the course?
 	- Learn a lot!
 	- 20% HTML / CSS
 	- 10% Git / Command Line